cksystemsteaching/selfie/README.md

 Now, it takes *HW* around 15 million instructions to execute selfie running on *OS* while, from the perspective of selfie, there is no difference whatsoever.
 Even its boot level is the same as before.
 An improvement by almost a factor of 10 is great but it still leaves us with a factor of around 270 slower than running selfie bare-metal on *HW*.

-If we insert another layer of virtualization in between *HW* and *OS* using a `hypster` instance that we previously called *VMM*, which stands for *virtual machine monitor*, the situation gets worse again.
+If we insert another layer of virtualization in between *HW* and *OS* using a `hypster` instance previously called *VMM* for *virtual machine monitor*, the situation gets worse again.
 To see that, try the following command:

 ```bash
 make os-vmm-emu